juanfran/tg-angular/packages/tg/click-action-area/README.md

-# Click Action Area Directive for Angular
+# Click Action Area Directive

 The **Click Action Area Directive** allows developers to detect specific click actions within a defined threshold of movement, preventing undesired actions like triggering links or buttons when a user clicks.
 This directive can customize the movement threshold and specify HTML tags that should be ignored when a click action is detected.